 It’s easy to use on floors, including tight corners and around and under furniture, as well as walls and dusty shelves because of its swivel head.
 You’ll also never had to use dusting sprays with it, which is an added bonus.

 So now that we’ve gone over the advantages of a dust mop for hardwood floors, let’s go over a few ways to protect and clean your hardwood floors.
 A wood floor is vulnerable to a few types of major damage, and the process for defending against them can vary.
 Here, we’ll go over the most common cleaning issues when it comes to wood floors and the best ways to solve them.

-Spills on your floor are an inevitability, in my experience.
-If you’ve never spilled anything on a wood floor, please tell me how because you’re living my dream.
+Spills on your floor are an inevitability, in our experience.
+If you’ve never spilled anything on a wood floor, please tell us how because you’re living the dream.
 Now, the first and most important step in taking care of a spill is acting quickly.
 Wiping up as much of the spill with a towel will reduce the risk of the floor becoming bloated or swollen from the liquid.

 In some situations, like flooding where the subflooring has been soaked, it might be best to consult a professional flooring company to get the best advice on how to proceed.

 Scratches are a common issue for wood floors.
 They can be caused by almost anything from moving furniture to dirt tracked in by shoes.
 Scratches may seem like major damage, but there are a few ways to take care of them on your own.
 After you notice a scratch, the first step is to thoroughly clean the affected area with a wood cleaner.
 It’s also important to know what type of finishing your floor has in order to proceed.